-I produced 2 epic posts and videos looking at My Visual Impairment Aids & Gadgets and My Assistive iPhone Features & Apps, giving a comprehensive look at the things I use on a daily basis.
+This month I produced 2 epic posts and videos looking at My Visual Impairment Aids & Gadgets and My Assistive iPhone Features & Apps, giving a comprehensive look at the things I use on a daily basis.
 And they’ve been very well received and widely shared.
 In particular, the RNIB shared the first post on Facebook & Twitter, which was very kind.
 It got a very positive response, with many people sharing the items they use, and some others commenting that I’d introduced them to things that they didn’t know about.

 The biggest reaction to anything I posted in July, however, has been thanks to the lovely folks at Yoocan, an international community of disabled people who share their stories of living life to the full, and giving their support and advice to others.
 There are tons of inspirational stories on there from people with a huge variety of disabilities, it’s worth checking out.

 They had already featured my story earlier in the year, which went down very well, and they’ve since shared it again as a blog post on their site.
 But in July I also got a feature on their Instagram page as well, when I was asked to join a project they were doing.
 They were asking people to take pictures of themselves holding up handwritten quotes they liked.
 And rather than go for something generic and obvious, I made up my own, basing it partly on a quote from my favourite sitcom, Only Fools And Horses.
 My quote says:

 “My impairment’s just a dropped stitch in life’s rich tapestry.
 I’m successful, independent, it’s no barrier to me.”